Christopher Mills BL

 • Acting, together with Senior Counsel, for a County Council in a dispute with a property developer over an alleged breach of the terms of a compulsory purchase order.

-• Acting for an architect defending professional negligence proceedings.
+• Acted for an architect defending professional negligence proceedings.
+Negotiated the settlement of this case.

 Administrative and Planning Litigation:

-• Acting for the State in a consultative case stated related to the Fines (Payment and Recovery) Act 2014.
+• DPP v Murphy [2024] IEHC 147: Acted for the State in a consultative case stated related to the Fines (Payment and Recovery) Act 2014.

-• Part of the counsel team acting for WhatsApp Ireland Limited in its challenges (judicial review, statutory appeal and annulment action) before the Irish and EU courts to a €225 million fine by the Data Protection Commission for alleged breaches of the GDPR.
+• Part of the counsel team, instructed by Mason Hayes and Curran LLP, acting for WhatsApp Ireland Limited in its challenges (judicial review, statutory appeal and annulment action) before the Irish and EU courts to a €225 million fine by the Data Protection Commission for alleged breaches of the GDPR.

 Advisory Work and Legislative Drafting: